zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 ## Download a Backup

-Perform the following steps to download a backup of the DXP instance currently running in your `prd` environment:
+Perform the following steps to download a backup (both the database and data volume) of the DXP instance currently running in your `prd` environment:

 1. Log in to the DXP Cloud console.